Welcome!

 Merchandise:

-TAC XXV convention merchandise will be for sale in the Pacic Room.
-Merchandise will be closed an hour before and after all Main Speaker meetings and Mens and Womens meetings.
-This will be located at the Host Hotel in the Pacic Room (Red Lion/Eureka)
+TAC XXVI convention merchandise will be for sale, Merchandise will be closed an hour before and after all Main Speaker meetings and Men’s and Women’s meetings.

 Hours will be: